accetto/headless-coding-g3/readme-ci-builder.md

                   |(nodejs[-current|-chromium|-vscode[-chromium|-firefox]])
                   |(python[-chromium|-vscode[-chromium|-firefox]])

+Group mode : All images are processed independently.
 Family mode: The children are skipped if a new parent image was not actually built.
-Group mode : All images are processed independently.
+Remark: Currently are both modes equivalent, because there are no child suffixes supported.

 The command and the blend are passed to the builder script.
 The result "<parent-blend><child-suffix>" must be a blend supported by the builder script.